rickylai248/nwHacks_2021_frontend/README.md

 ProductiveMe Wellness App (nwHacks 2021, University of British Columbia, Vancouver, Canada)

 ProductiveMe, minimalist by design, engages with and encourages the user to synchronize their calendar with the app, generating a personalized schedule.
 The goal of the individual schedules is to help users manage their time better and have study breaks to maxmize productivity.
-Moreover, this application aims to promote collective wellness by offering different features such as catered exercises including meditation.
+Moreover, this application aims to promote collective wellness by offering different features such as catered exercises including meditation!

 ![image](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/331/495/datas/original.png)